franfaccin/olx-women-workshop-2022-frontend/INSTRUCTIONS.md

     </div>
 ```

-and let's also clean up the `App.css` file of the styles we don't need and add some new.
+and let's also clean up the `App.css` file and remove the styles we don't need and add some new.

 ```diff
 .App {